ADHD & Nicotine: Potential Links, Side Effects, And Consequences To Look For

 Takeaway

 ADHD and smoking behavior have several links, each of them distinct from the other.
-The substance can have a positive effect on ADHD patients and can be a useful method to treat the disorder, while in other circumstances, it can also aggravate ADHD symptoms like behavioral inhibition, could be part of what causes those symptoms in the first place, and could perpetuate a cycle of familial health issues.
+The substance can have a positive effect on ADHD patients and can be a useful method to treat the disorder.
+However, in other circumstances, nicotine can aggravate ADHD symptoms like behavioral inhibition, which could be part of what causes those symptoms in the first place and could perpetuate a cycle of familial health issues.
 For this reason, nicotine should be treated as a volatile substance, requiring a therapist's guidance, a doctor's care, and supervision before use.

 Gain a better understanding of ADHD